pecan-solutions/lacesong/README.md

 Lacesong provides a simple, safe, and consistent way to install, manage, and update community mods.
 Inspired by tools like Lumafly and Scarab, it focuses on automation, safety, and cross-platform compatibility for Hollow Knight: Silksong.

+Looking for contributors to help fix bugs and maintain

 ## Screenshots

 ![Application Screenshot of the Mod Catalog](docs/images/lacesongscreenshot.png)